 "Yesterday my husband and I had an argument at dinner time in front of the kids.
 My four year old daughter yelled at us to ‘Be quiet!’ … My two year old had a tough time going to bed, which is unusual for him.
 Could that have had to do with mommy and daddy arguing?”

-honor of Valentines Day this week, my next two posts are about the intersection between being a parent and being a couple -- specifically, how to work
+honor of Valentines Day next week, my next three posts are about the intersection between being a parent and being a couple -- specifically, how to

-recent developments in neurological research challenge this view.
-Not surprisingly, it turns out that when children hear angry yelling, their stress
+However, recent developments in neurological research challenge this view.
+Not surprisingly, it turns out that when children hear angry yelling, their

-hormones shoot up.
-In fact, even a sleeping infant registers loud, angry voices and experiences a rush of stress chemicals that takes some time to
+stress hormones shoot up.
+In fact, even a sleeping infant registers loud, angry voices and experiences a rush of stress chemicals that takes some time

 So the research confirms what any child can tell you, which is that it’s frightening when adults yell at each other.
 After all, parents are the child’s

 source of security.
 When parents seem out of control, the world becomes a scary place.

 This stress response can make children anxious long afterward, including making it difficult for kids to fall asleep, because the stress hormones can stay

 in the child’s body for hours.
 Since kids can’t turn to the arguing adults for comfort, they stuff their fear, and it pops out in anxiety, defiance